 The project for this residency is the creation of a temple.
 This “structure” is comprised of 20 elements: for 20 consecutive days, Dorian, who identifies as non-binary, recorded a video each day of them embodying Encarnación, performing a 25-minute vocal ritual that honors cis women, transgender women, transgender men, and non-binary beings.
 A grid of 20 Encarnaciónes singing/enacting the ritual simultaneously, projected inside a dark room with four-channel sound, on a continuous loop; a temple of defiance of traditions that foment trauma and perpetuate normalized oppression.

 They believed that becoming Encarnación, even if for a brief moment each day during this residency, allowed them to confront their traumas and empower them to face the dark realities of this pandemic.
-The figure of Encarnación has brought Wood inspiration for most of their adult life.
-She is the strength that pulled the artist out of a place of self doubt, especially in times when their work had been censored or restricted.
+The figure of Encarnación is derived from the Costa Rican misogynist legend of la Segua, about a woman cursed to transform into a half-human, half-horse creature because of her sexual freedom.
+She is the strength that has pulled the artist out of a place of self doubt, especially in times when their work has been censored or restricted.
 In the past, Dorian has attempted several times to bring their work to Costa Rica.
 Wood's most recent bid for consideration was met by the response “too controversial”.
 With this project, they hope to both address and challenge the vagueness of that type of viewpoint.
 They also aim to establish an immersive space in which the public can enter and release/project/share/sacrifice their individual frustrations, to ultimately receive solace, as one would expect in a familiar temple of brick and mortar.